Connect with others who understand.

 • Infection

-Because of these risks, corticosteroids are given only for serious MS relapses.
+Because of these risks, corticosteroids are given short-term only for serious MS relapses.
 People who can’t tolerate steroids may receive another type of treatment, such as plasmapheresis (plasma exchange) or injections of repository corticotropin hormone (Acthar Gel).

 A MyMSTeam member described their experience with steroids.
 “My whole left side has shut down.
 So I’m going into the hospital tomorrow for a seven-day course of steroids,” they said.
 “The steroids have to be done intravenously because taking them orally, I just throw them back up.
 I suffer from bad stomach cramps.
 So, the hospital is the only way to go.”